 The Entrepreneur Scientist plays a crucial role in making innovation happen.
 Their scientific knowledge and connections are deep enough to be able to see opportunities for innovation – not just in business but also in public sector and service delivery.
 They are able to blend their science knowledge and credibility with people management skills, entrepreneurial flair and a strong understanding of business and finance.
 They will need to know how business sectors work, how to secure investment and finance, and to oversee the development and innovation process.
 They may need to explain or ‘represent’ the science thinking at Executive Board level and to investors, covering discussions and decision-making on new products, competition, health and safety etc.

 The Communicator Scientist is a crucial group of scientists.
 Communicator scientist’s career path may follow a variety of routes and for the majority there is likely to be some post graduate science training, including PhD level.
 These are scientists who are able to combine their science and technological know-how with an ability to communicate and they need to be credible and trusted by both the science community and the public.
 Seemingly undervalued by the ‘pure’ scientists, the science community as a whole recognises the benefit from increasing the pool of individuals with the right combination of skills to communicate science.
-All science sectors, not just research, need science communicators.
-Robert Winston and Brian Cox are good examples of scientists who manage to combine deep knowledge and enthusiasm of the science, empathy and understanding of the needs of the audience, and expertise in how media and other communication channels work.
+All science sectors, not just research, need science communicators who are able to enthuse, inform and get a message across by combining a deep knowledge of the science, empathy and understanding of the needs of the audience, and expertise in how media and other communication channels work.
 Science communicators are found in all areas of communications including TV and radio, advertising and promotion, regulation and public affairs as well as social media.

 The Teacher Scientist is an obvious category – people who are trained in science and who share the knowledge and train the next generation.
 Often forgotten but certainly in my view fully part of the science community these scientists will be working in schools, colleges and higher education and developing the tools for teaching and learning.
 Their knowledge of science is combined with pedagogy.